schollz/paracosms/README.md

 between april and june 2022 I made music primarily with [scripts][], SuperCollider, sox and random pre-recorded samples from other musicians. this endeavor culminated in [an album of 100 songs][DevelopingAnAlbum]. (more on that [here][]).

-eventually I got the itch to make my workflow with samples more interactive, more performable, more *real-time*. so I put together a SuperCollider class I called "[paracosms][]" which is essentially >100 synchronized turntables that can be switched between one-shots and quantized loops.

-initially I took a bunch of samples I collected and threw them into the grid with a thin norns wrapper around this SuperCollider paracosms class. it was [very fun][VeryFun].
+eventually I got the itch to make my workflow with samples more interactive, more performable, more *real-time*. so I put together a SuperCollider class I called "[paracosms][]" which is essentially >100 synchronized turntables that can be switched between one-shots and quantized loops. initially I took a bunch of samples I collected and threw them into the grid with a thin norns wrapper around this SuperCollider paracosms class. it was [very fun][VeryFun].

-I also played around with making a SuperCollider class to make a crossfading stereo recording system (like softcut). this became "[ouroborus][]".
+for awhile now I've been thinking about how to record perfectly seamless loops of audio.
+I added [a new function to do this easily in sofcut](https://github.com/schollz/softcut-lib/tree/rec-once4). but around the time I was playing with samples I started played around with making a SuperCollider class to make a crossfading stereo recording system (like softcut). this became "[ouroborus][]".

-without intending, I realized that I could combine ourborous with paracosms together into sampler/looper thing. norns became the glue for that - and it is now this *paracosms* script.
+without intending, I realized that I could combine ourborous with paracosms together into sampler/looper thing. its basically a thing that excells at recording and playing perfect audio loops. norns became the glue for these two supercollider classes - and it is now this *paracosms* script.

 </details>